Closed manifolds with transcendental L2-Betti numbers: Preliminary remarks

-For the first few sections, we will only assume that $\G$ is generated by two elements $s_1,s_2$ with $s_1$ of infinite order.
-Later, concrete computations will be carried out notably in the case of the free group $\G=F_2$ and of the wreath product $\G=\mathbb{Z}\wr \mathbb{Z}$ with natural generating sets.
+For the first few sections, we will only assume that $\G$ is generated by two elements $s_1,s_2$ and that it satisfies the zero divisor conjecture over $\mathbb{Z}_2$.
+The latter means that the group ring $\integers_2[\G]$ contains no non-trivial zero divisors.
+It implies in particular that the group is torsion free, so $s_1,s_2$ are of infinite order.
+Later, concrete computations will be carried out notably in the case of the free group $\G=F_2$ and of the wreath product $\G=\mathbb{Z}\wr \mathbb{Z}$ with natural generating sets, which of course satisfy all these conditions.

 We denote by $\Cay(\G,S)$ the right Cayley graph of $\G$ with respect to $S=\{s_1^{\pm 1},s_2^{\pm 1}\}$.
 By a path $P$ in $\Cay(\G,S)$ we mean a subset $\{g_1,g_2,g_3,\ldots ,g_\ell\}\subset \G$ of mutually distinct consecutive elements of $\Cay(\G,S)$.